 Over ten years have passed since Goal 14 and its supporting policies and maps were adopted.
 Many of those policies are still pertinent; a few have not been implemented fully.
 However, due to the passing of time, new factors have arisen that require an overall examination of the plan.
 The explosion of agricultural activity on the northern half of Pine Island was not anticipated.
-Residential growth has slowed somewhat from the 1980s.
+Residential growth has been slightly slower than expected.
 And traffic on Pine Island's only link to the mainland has increased, reaching target levels that were set in the 1989 plan to indicate the imminent overloading of the road system.

 This current plan update begins with a general description of Greater Pine Island and its residents, past and present.
-Each major planning issue is then discussed in detail: hurricane evacuation, traffic, town and country boundaries, community character issues, and the environment.
-Each planning issue ends with a policy conclusion and specific recommendations for changes to the Lee Plan and the land development code.
+Each major planning issue is then discussed in detail: traffic, hurricane evacuation, town and country boundaries, environment, and community design.
+This plan update concludes with specific recommendations to Lee County for changes to the Lee Plan and the land development code.